Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/deploy-jobs.md

 ---
 title: "Deploy jobs"
-description: "Learn how to create and schedule deploy jobs in dbt Cloud for the scheduler to run.
-When you run with dbt Cloud, you get built-in observability, logging, and alerting."
+description: "Learn how to create and schedule deploy jobs in dbt for the scheduler to run.
+When you run with dbt, you get built-in observability, logging, and alerting."
 tags: [scheduler]
 ---